 Small Business Success Secret: Defeating Self Doubt

-Monika uses a simple “mathematical” formula to illustrate a powerful truth… the greatest business idea in the world can be reduced to dust if self doubt is allowed to run rampant.
+The greatest business idea in the world can be reduced to dust if self doubt is allowed to run rampant.

 Let’s say you have a been inspired by a GREAT business idea.
 On a scale of 1-100, this one is truly a 100.
 However, if you don’t trust yourself… you may begin to procrastinate or worse yet, begin focus on your past “failures”.